pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates

+- Restored loading animation with countdown for framework generation (2025-03-08 18:00:00)
+  - Re-implemented the countdown timer during framework generation
+  - Added progress bar that fills as the countdown progresses
+  - Restored the loading message that updates when the countdown completes
+  - Enhanced user experience by providing visual feedback during generation
 - Restructured Competency Manager view for better organization (2025-03-08 17:00:00)
   - Moved competencies section up near title and description
   - Simplified the right sidebar to reduce duplication